HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Arkansas has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: Arkansas Code § 17-25-513 (owner exemptions); 2021 Arkansas Fire Prevention Code (Volumes I-III based on IBC 2021 with Arkansas amendments).
-Our Action Plan covers this in detail.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 30-day response window is firm.
+The governing statute is Arkansas Code § 17-25-513 (owner exemptions); 2021 Arkansas Fire Prevention Code (Volumes I-III based on IBC 2021 with Arkansas amendments).

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.